-The Board of Directors includes the non-executive chairman, five non-executive directors and four executive directors, as listed in the Bank's Annual Report and Accounts.
+The Board of Directors includes the non-executive chairman, the non-executive deputy chairman, six non-executive directors and three executive directors, as listed in the Bank's Annual Report and Accounts.
 The Board is chaired by Richard Murley who is responsible for its effectiveness.
 The size and composition of the Board is kept under review to ensure an appropriate balance of skills and experience is maintained.